(This article was last updated on Feb. 1, 2023.)

 After moving there, one of the most important things that should be done by an individual is opening a bank account.
 A bank account is very necessary for a person to manage their finances, make payments, and sometimes (for employees) the salary might even be deposited into a bank account.

-Hours – Usually, people from overseas that moved into South Korea might experience a bit of inconvenience when it comes to the timings.
-The banks as well as the ATMs might have limited working hours compared to those in a person’s country of origin.
+Usually, people from overseas that moved into South Korea might experience a bit of inconvenience when it comes to the timings.
+The banks might have limited working hours compared to those in a person’s country of origin.

-Coming to the working hours of a bank, the most common working hours are from 9 AM to 4 PM and operate from Monday to Friday.
-Almost all the banks will have an hour break during the afternoons and the banks won’t be operating during weekends.
+Go during the working hours of a bank.
+The most common working hours are from 9 a.m. to 4 p.m. and operate from Mondays to Fridays.
+Almost all the banks will have an hour break during the afternoons and a lot of banks won’t be operating during weekends.

-As most expats are attracted to living in South Korea, banks usually operate in the same way that normally operates in places such as Europe and North America.
+As most expats are attracted to living in South Korea, banks usually operate in the same way they normally do in places such as Europe and North America.